JaberAskari/TrafficAnalysis/readme.md

 In this internship I could not complete the project goal totally.
 I could do only road and train traffic part.
 Marine traffic and airplane traffic are missing from the project and might be continued in future.<br/>
 Marine traffic and airplane traffic can be implemented in this application in the future to create a good perspective of heavy traffic all over Finland.<br/>
-# What I have learned
+# What I have learnd
 During this internship I realized the importance of planning, application’s structure and timing.
 I understood that if a project has not been planned properly it will take much longer to complete and a bad over all structure for application can result in having many bugs and performance issues. <br/>
 Also, I could deepen my skills in React js, Node js, Express and Python that for sure will be helpful in my future working life.